Frequently Asked Questions

 If you work for a not-for-profit organisation within the NSW disability and community care sector, are a government funded or public benevolent institution, then you may be eligible for this service.
 The project does not currently support brokers or agencies.

 If your organisation’s profile is listed in our Employer Directory, you can take advantage of our services immediately, although we may need you to complete the organisation registration process.
-If you are not listed n the Employer Directory, it may be that we haven’t fully populated your organisation's profile yet, in which case contact our Talent Advisors.
+If you are not listed n the Employer Directory, it may be that we haven’t fully populated your organisation's profile yet, in which case contact our Career Consultants.

 What is the process for placing an advertisement with carecareers?